-Adobe PDF Library is delivered as a self-extracting executable file (EXE).
-You can download the latest software release package from your secure FTP user account on the Datalogics FTP site (ftp.datalogics.com).
+Adobe PDF Library is delivered as a self-extracting executable file (.exe).
+You can download the latest software release package from your secure FTP user account on the Datalogics FTP site (https://ftp.datalogics.com).
 You can download it to any local or server directory and install it from there.

-By default the process will install the files to a series of directories under APDFL15.0.4.
-You can use “APDFL” or create your own directory name and location.
-The product installs to five subfolders, CPlusPlus, Documentation, DotNET, Java, and Resources.
+By default the process will install the files to a series of directories under APDFL18.
+You can use "APDFL" or create your own directory name and location.
+The full product installs to six subfolders, CPlusPlus, Documentation, DotNET, DotNETCore, Java, and Resources.
 This applies to both Windows and Linux/Unix machines.

-The CPlusPlus directory stores the core library of C language programs for the Adobe PDF Library as well as supporting materials.
+The CPlusPlus directory stores the C libraries for the Adobe PDF Library as well as supporting materials.
 The Dynamic Link Library (DLL) files are stored in the Binaries directory, and the C++ sample programs in Sample_Source.
-You will also find Header files in the Include directory and a variety of resources in the Resources folder, including fonts and CMap files that you can use for rendering and indexing with PDF files.
-You will probably want to distribute these files with any applications you create.
-The sample programs and library files related to the Java and Microsoft .NET Interfaces are found in the Java and DotNET subfolders.
+You will also find Header files in the Include directory and a variety of resources in the Resources folder, including fonts and CMap files that you can use for rendering PDF files.
+You will need to distribute these files with any applications you create.
+The sample programs and library files related to the Java, .NET, and .NET Core interfaces are found in the Java, DotNET, and DotNETCore subfolders.

 Running the installation process

-After you complete the installation process, the result should look something like this:
+After you complete the installation process, the result might look something like this:

 Feel free to delete the files and folders for the earlier installation of the product if you like.
 It is not necessary to uninstall earlier versions of the software or delete registry keys.